erikster/TAPP_Project2/media/README.txt

-This folder holds all the related music and image files.
+This directory should hold all the related music and image files needed by Stellar Fugitive.